ToolmanP/Thoughtcrime/pages/AppSystem.md

 - Subjects can be vectorized and be stored in the index so that it can be presented to the user immediately for user experience.
 - We have a global table documenting the word-file location and subtables documenting word-context location in specific file.
 - If required words are not present in the keywords list, we need to vectorize it and implement a similarity search using the algorithm of cosine similarity.
+- An unstructured chunk of data consists of different terms coming from different fields.
+Fields may be stored and indexed
 - ---
 - ## MySQL
 	- ### Partitioning